School of Mathematics and Statistics

 Can I see my tutor outside the tutorial time?

 Only if your tutor has indicated that he or she is willing to see students outside the tutorial time.
 Many tutors are employed on a casual basis and are not required to be available outside the tutorial time.
-In general, if you need help you should see one of the lecturers during a consultation time.
+In general, if you need help you should see one of the lecturers during a consultation time or ask a question in the discussion forum (Ed Discussion, access through Canvas).

 Is there a particular calculator I should use?